abraunegg/onedrive/docs/usage.md

   Usage:
     onedrive [options] --sync
-      Do a one time synchronization
-    onedrive [options] --monitor
+      Do a one-time synchronisation with Microsoft OneDrive onedrive [options] --monitor
-      Monitor filesystem and sync regularly
-    onedrive [options] --display-config
+      Monitor filesystem and synchronise regularly with Microsoft OneDrive onedrive [options] --display-config
       Display the currently used configuration
     onedrive [options] --display-sync-status